tvtaerum/cGANs_housekeeping/README.md

 ### 4.  how important is the source material (original images of faces)?
 In my attempts to improve the results of the generations, I managed to overlook a critical factor - what does the data going into the cGAN look like.
 When the data going into a stream is a derivative of another process, as in this case, it is critical to examine the quality of the input data before declaring the results to be useful or invalid.

-The code to examine the data going into the cGAN is trivial and is included in the final stream but the faces are worth examining.
+The code to examine the data going into the cGAN is trivial and is included in the final stream.

 ![real faces rows](images/sampleRealImagesRows.png)

-When we look at the transformed images going into the analysis in detail, we can see effects due to pixelation.
+It's worth remembering that the GAN process sees the images at the pixel level - they see every spot and wrinkle, every imperfection.
 ![real faces](images/sampleRealImages.png)

 ### 5.  how can I use embedding when I have descriptions of images?